What is an advertorial?

 In a digital age where children are practically being born with phones and computers, it’s crucial that parents understand how to properly handle such situations.

-Vodafone very smoothly integrates its own products into the magazine without making it invasive.
+Vodafone very smoothly integrates its own products into the advertorial copy without making it invasive.

 There is a small blue circle with a call to action for parents and schools to learn more about Vodafone’s anti-bullying system.